yelujiang/DTA-GTOmega/README.md

 ```

 Then (1)Check omegafold_feature/OmegaFeatureDemo.ipynb, the notebook is friendly to generate features.
-(2)Check the Davis/contact.ipynb for contact map files
+(2)Check the Davis/Davis_contact.ipynb for contact map files, the tag 'Nec' means the cells need to run

 Finnaly, mv the features to data